priscillaluong/nodejs-readme-generator/Develop/README (sample).md

   <a name="questions"></a>
   ## Questions:

-  You can contact me by finding me on GitHub @priscillaluong or email me at p-luong@live.co.uk
+  You can find me on GitHub https://github.com/priscillaluong or email me at p-luong@live.co.uk